Augmented Reality Impact on 4 Core Industries

 hand holding up mobile phone over picture of furniture while browsing online store

-The global pandemic forced us to take our operations online, creating a heavy reliance on virtual experiences.
-Augmented reality (AR) is to thank for the successful transition and growth of virtual experiences across a variety of industries.
-Its increasing accessibility has helped this technology become a familiar feature on mobile devices and computers, and new industries are taking advantage of it.
-There are a 4 core industries that will be impacted by Augmented Reality, and show rapid growth and adoption of AR in ways that we’ve never seen before including e-commerce, education, the food service industry and industrial sectors.
-Here’s how:
+The global pandemic forced us to take our operations online, creating a heavy reliance on virtual and immersive digital experiences.
+Augmented reality (AR) is to thank for the successful transition and growth of these engaging experiences across a variety of industries.
+Its increasing accessibility has helped this technology become a familiar feature on mobile devices and computers.

 E-Commerce

 As a safety precaution, many people limited their in-store shopping plans this year and instead opted for the e-commerce experience.
-Online retailers have been and will continue adjusting their online platforms moving into 2021 to create more fulfilling shopping experiences that come as close to the in-person experience as possible to increase sales and minimize returns.
+Online retailers have been and will continue adjusting their online platforms moving into 2021.
+Their goal is to create more fulfilling shopping experiences.
+These should come as close to the in-person experience as possible.
+This helps to increase sales and minimize returns.

-Many retailers who have introduced AR-backed 3D models and ads have found it to be useful in boosting buyer confidence due to the “try before you buy” online shopping experience.
-Brands such as Ikea and Home Depot have begun using AR in order to help customers preview their furniture to scale in the safety of their own home and according to a Nielsen global survey from 2019, consumers listed Augmented and Virtual Reality as the top technologies they’re seeking to assist them in their daily lives truly impacted by Augmented Reality.
+Many retailers who have introduced AR-backed 3D models and ads have found it to be useful.
+It boosts buyer confidence due to the “try before you buy” online shopping experience.
+Brands such as Ikea and Home Depot have begun using AR to help customers preview their furniture to scale in the safety of their own home.
+According to a Nielsen global survey from 2019, consumers listed Augmented and Virtual Reality as the top technologies they’re seeking to assist them in their daily lives.
+Truly, it is impacted by Augmented Reality.

 Education